 Ithaca is Gorges

 Ithaca is Gorges is seen on bumper stickers everywhere in Ithaca.
 Indeed, the dramatic gorges and waterfalls carving their way through the city to Cayuga Lake make Ithaca an unusually beautiful place.
-A number of state and municipal parks, marinas, and bicycle and walking paths provide access for hiking, boating, birding, fishing, skiing, photography, or just sitting.
+State and municipal parks, marinas, and bicycle and walking paths provide access for hiking, boating, birding, fishing, skiing, photography or just sitting.

-Ithaca has received national recognition as being an exceptional place to live.
-Such distinctions as America’s Most Enlightened City and being named fourth in the list of 500 in Life in America’s Small Cities have made Ithaca a well-known destination.
+Ithaca has received national recognition as an exceptional place to live.
+Such distinctions as America’s Most Enlightened City and being named 4th in a list of 500 in Life in America’s Small Cities have made Ithaca a well-known destination.
+Kendal at Ithaca residents enjoy all that the area offers. https://www.liveinithaca.org/ provides a wealth of information about the Ithaca community.

-- Cornell University and Ithaca College further add to the stimulating ambience of Ithaca.
+Cornell University and Ithaca College further add to the stimulating ambience of Ithaca.
 The Cornell Laboratory of Ornithology is a world-renowned avian research facility with an observatory and walking trails open to the public.
 The Plantations, the Cornell arboretum and horticultural research center, has hundreds of acres of gardens, ponds, trails, and programs available for the public’s enjoyment.
 Concerts, drama, and lecture series at both institutions bring world-class events to Ithaca.
-Athletic meets of all kinds are heavily attended by local residents.
+And residents love to root for local athletes, with Cornell part of the Ivy League.